Click a question or press the enter key on a question to reveal its answer. This FAQ is also available in a printable format.

 What is the Special One-Time Assistance ("SOTA") program?

-The SOTA program provides one year's full rent up front for eligible DHS clients to move within New York City, to other New York State counties, or to another state, Puerto Rico, or Washington, DC.
-SOTA can be accessed by working individuals and families and those who receive SSI, SSD, etc. as long as there is the future ability to make rent payments based on the household's rent not exceeding 50% of the household's income.
+The SOTA program will pay one year of rent for eligible Department of Homeless Services (DHS) clients to move within New York City, to other New York State counties, or to another state, Puerto Rico, or Washington, D.C.
+SOTA can be accessed by households with recurring income from employment, Supplemental Security Income (SSI) or Social Security Disability (SSD) benefits and a rent that does not exceed 50% of the household’s current or projected income.

 Who is eligible?

 How is the ability to pay rent determined?

 In order to use SOTA, clients will be required to provide proof of income, and the rent must not be more than 50% of household income.